FRANÇAIS

 Black anatase-TiO2 electrodes for sun-activated photocatalytic degradation of organic water contaminants

-Benavides-Guerrero, Jaime A., Fourmont, Paul, Gerlein, Luis Felipe, Angel-Ospina, Astrid C., Machuca-Martinez, Fiderman, Vaussenat, Fabrice, Ross, Caroline A. et Cloutier, Sylvain G..
+Benavides-Guerrero, Jaime A., Fourmont, Paul, Gerlein, Luis Felipe, Angel-Ospina, Astrid C., Machuca-Martinez, Fiderman, Vaussenat, Fabrice, Ross, Caroline A. and Cloutier, Sylvain G..
 2025. « Black anatase-TiO2 electrodes for sun-activated photocatalytic degradation of organic water contaminants ».
 Surfaces and Interfaces, vol. 58.

 [thumbnail of Cloutier-S-2025-30491.pdf]